sinoyou/BUAA_Computer_Organization/readme.md

 #### P2

 - **Target**: Warm up for MIPS.
-Implement algorithms with assemble languages or translate C program to assemble program.
+Implement algorithms with assemble code or translate C programs to assemble programs.
 - **Software and Coding Languages:** MARS; MIPS32

 #### P3